circleci/circleci-docs/jekyll/_cci2/faq.md

 ```

 In the short term, we’ll be using equivalent shell commands and will post equivalent snippets as we receive requests.

-### Why do I see `fork/exec /bin/bash: no such file or directory` when I try to run a `type: shell` command before `checkout`?

-This error message comes from Picard running a `cd` to your `workDir`, which is normally created by the `checkout` step.
-You can override this behavior with a `pwd` attribute on your `type: shell` step.
-If your command expects `workDir` to exist, then you will have to create it with `mkdir -p`.

 ### My project is running on CircleCI 2.0, but the build appears to be frozen.
 What happened?